 This page of the website primarily focuses on the potential upside of the COVID-19 virus as it impacts on families throughout the world.
 There are exceptional opportunities to re-engage members of the family given that they are spending more time together.
 Before moving to this positive focus, we must also note, as psychologists, that the confinement of family members in a small space and the increase stress and anxiety experienced by all family members can lead to increased domestic violence.
 Quite sadly, this predicted escalation has occurred in many countries.
 We must first offer a resource that provides important information regarding domestic violence–it is a link to the National Domestic Violence Hotline (in the Unites States).
 We link to a webpage that deals directly with the impact of COVID-19 on domestic violence:

-Now is the time and opportunity to re-engage our family as we face the challenge of all family members remaining at home for an unforeseen period of time.
+Now on to the more positive side of the pandemic.
+This may be the time and opportunity to re-engage our family as we face the challenge of all family members remaining at home for an unforeseen period of time.
 Here are some ideas, resources and personal reflections that might help you in this endeavor.

 Re-Introduction, Re-Engagement and Re-Creation of the Family

 Dr. William Bergquist, a member of the Global Psychology Task Force offers a brief videocast in which he offers suggestions regarding family activities during period of “stay-at-home.”

 Re-engagement of the family can take place by finding new ways of being together and sharing experiences–such as preparing an evening meal together (instead of eating “on the fly”).
 What about taking a short walk together outside in the early morning or late afternoon?
 You might all drive to the grand parents house together on Saturday and meet with them out in their yard (standing away from them at a distance of at least six feet–better yet twelve feet) What about a family project?

 Managing the Entire Family Spectrum: The Intergenerational “Sandwich”